0

 HOW are our suppliers chosen?

-Where do our leathers come from?
+Where does our leather come from?

 • From Mazamet for our metallic leathers.

-• From Graulhet for our sheepskin leathers
+• From Graulhet for our sheepskin leathers.

 @labottegardiane